Students who have attended the program during a previous summer should follow the application procedures for past participants.

 Students are encouraged to apply as early as possible, as some courses fill up before the application deadline.
 The admissions committee begins reviewing applications in early January.

 Admission to the Summer Program for High School Students is selective.
-The admissions committee looks for talented, highly-motivated students who are interested in attending the program because they have a passion for learning and because they wish to enrich their knowledge of the particular field for which they are applying.
+The admissions committee looks for talented, highly-motivated students who are interested in attending the program because they have a passion for learning and wish to enrich their knowledge of the particular field for which they are applying.

 Because applications are reviewed on a rolling basis and classes do fill up, sometimes even before the deadline, students are strongly encouraged to apply as early as possible.